Meadowlarke/Bibliography/Illich1970.md

 -: The hidden curriculum of schooling.

--: #Z: To understand how to deschool society, and not just reform the educational establishment, we need to understand the hidden curricula of schooling.

 ## Chapter 3: Ritualization of Progress.

 17: Education and consumer standards.

 -: The medieval university.

--: #Z: "The modern university has forfeited its chance to provide a simple setting for encounters which are both autonomous and anarchic, focussed yet unplanned and ebullient, and has chosen instead to manage the process by which so-called research and instruction are produced."

--: #Z: The modern university, unlike the medieval university in many ways, no longer provides a setting for anarchic and autonomous discourse and discovery, preferring instead to  strictly manage and commodify the processes of research and instruction.

 18: The freedom that the modern university enables.